-- The student must pass all credits from S1 to S4 and at least 90% credits from S5.
-This only applies when the student has found placement by his/herself in the industry. - Should the student complete 100% of the programme's theoretical content, it will be the responsibility of VUT via the Co-Operative Department to find placement on behalf of the student at a company. - Students should have met all the graduate attributes listed in section 6 of this document to meet the ECSA requirement. - Students should have access to and be competent in the use of the following computer software: - Microsoft Word - Microsoft Excel - Microsoft PowerPoint
+The student must pass all credits from S1 to S4 and at least 90% credits from S5.
+This only applies when the student has found placement by his/herself in the industry.
+Should the student complete 100% of the programme's theoretical content, it will be the responsibility of VUT via the Co-Operative Department to find placement on behalf of the student at a company.

+Students should have access to and be competent in the use of the following computer software:

+- o Microsoft Word

+- Microsoft Excel

+- Microsoft PowerPoint